Do your research

 Know your law firm

-Demonstrate an understanding of how a law firm works, thinking about what clients want from a law firm, the pressure firms and clients are under, and how a firm can help alleviate some of those pressures and achieve a client’s goals.
-Interviewers will know that you are unprepared if you’re unable to speak about key stories or cases that the firm’s been involved in.
+Where possible try to demonstrate an understanding of how a law firm works, thinking about what clients want from a law firm, the pressure firms and clients are under, and how a firm can help alleviate some of those pressures and achieve a client’s goals.

 Most importantly, interviewers want you to succeed so don’t put too much pressure on yourself.
 Relax and try to get a good night's sleep the day before your interview.